lasso-js-samples/lasso-cli/README.md

 ./run-prod.sh
 ```

-To test the production version of your program, open the updated `./my-page.html` file in your web browser.
+To test your program, open `http://localhost:8080/` in your web browser.